kendra-isham/AutoLead/readME.txt

     --- (if time) generate an email weekly with this data. **I have no clue how to do this.
     --- (if time) display most commonly asked about modem types and questions (ie entities and intents)
 --- infinite scroll in the div instead of scrolling the whole page when too many questions are asked
---- fix issue with not getting sessionID upon first launch of server and having to refresh page. **I have no clue how to do this.
 --- set up hosting with heroku

 How to run: